 JADC2 demands an architecture that can sense and simultaneously integrate information from and within all domains to enable the Joint Force Commander to achieve information and decision advantage.
 "Sense and integrate" is the ability to discover, collect, correlate, aggregate, process, and exploit data from all domains and sources (friendly, adversary, and neutral), and share the information as the basis for understanding and decision-making.
-OGC standards-based interoperability architecture enables the integration of sensors, things, robots, drones, satellites, control systems devices and Platforms across space, air, land, sea and cyber - observing the world across all phenomenologies (e.g., EO, IR, MSI, HSI, LiDAR, Radar, SAR, GMTI SAR, Sonar, Acoustic, RF, CBRNE, cyber, etc.).
-OGC API - Connected Systems offers architectural opportunities to enable the rapid collection, fusion, and customization of integrated sensed observations from every source within a common 4D framework.
+OGC standards-based interoperability architecture enables the integration of sensors, things, robots, drones, satellites, control systems devices and Platforms across space, air, land, sea, cyber, and electro-magnetic spectrum - observing the world across all phenomenologies (e.g., EO, IR, MSI, HSI, LiDAR, Radar, SAR, GMTI SAR, Sonar, Acoustic, RF, CBRNE, health, cyber, etc.).
+OGC API - Connected Systems Standard v1.0 offers architectural opportunities to enable the rapid collection, fusion, and customization of integrated sensed observations from every source within a common 4D framework.